ggHayda/PaletteMaker/README.md

 # PaletteMaker

 A tool that takes a source image and creates a palette from it.
+The source images and the UI file for the tool must be in the same directory as the tool.

 ## Features
 - Create an image file with the palette